 When the opportunity arises, whether during class, during a meal, or at bedtime, ask your child if there was an element of information that he would be interested in learning more about.
 Make a commitment to help him research the topic on the internet, watch a documentary or YouTube video that tells more about the subject of interest, or visit the library and check out a book.
 Another way to delve deeper into a facet of a lesson your child finds interesting is to visit a museum, business, or national park.

 As your child advances in his studies:

 Expand his knowledge and increase his resourcefulness by assigning him a research paper.
 A research paper requires your student to create an introduction that summarizes his main objective (or main point).
 It also helps him learn how to better research and review literature, analyze and interpret data, organize his findings, and develop a conclusion.

 Increase your child’s assertiveness and reasoning skills by assigning him a persuasive essay.
 In a persuasive essay, your child will need to form an opinion, plan his argument, find supportive and contradictory information, and logically defend his position.

 2) Learn from experience

-Everyone has planned an adventure that just didn’t work out.
+Everyone has planned an adventure that didn’t work out well.
 Sometimes we are filled with disappointment or sadness when it doesn’t.
+Rest assured, achievements are made up of all the experiences you had and everything you have learned from them.
 Reflect on an experience you had that didn’t work out and think about what you learned from it.
-Achievements are made up of all the experiences you had and everything you have learned from them.
-Teach your child to look at each experience, whether it worked out or not, as a warm-up exercise designed to help him achieve greater things.
-Have him study what didn’t work and what they could learn from it.
-When you are correcting papers, review answers on his assignments that were answered incorrectly and help him learn from them.
+Teach your child to look at each of their experiences, whether they worked out or not.
+Have him pinpoint what didn’t work and what they could learn from it.
+When you are correcting papers, review answers on your child's assignments that were answered incorrectly and help him learn from them.
 Rest assured that your child will remember what he learned from his mistakes better than what he answered correctly.
 Lessons learned from mistakes become the building blocks that will help him succeed in the future!